 The team at Lighthouse Private Wealth will design a plan to achieve your goals and help you organize your estate.
-Together with the aid of your lawyer and your accountant we can either review your existing will or help you create a Will and Power of Attorney, consider the value of using trust structures or estate freezes to protect your estate and your family, review and discuss tax planning tools and strategies, and recommend appropriate products where necessary to complete the plan.
-For our business and farm owner clients, special attention must be paid to corporate share structures, exit strategies and tax implications.
+We will create a clear picture of your assets so that you can see how everything fits together.
+Together with the aid of your lawyer and your accountant we can either review your existing will and help update it if necessary, or we can help you create a new Will and Power of Attorney.
+We may want to consider the value of using trust structures or estate freezes to protect your estate and your family, review and discuss tax planning tools and strategies, and recommend appropriate products where necessary to complete the plan.
+For our business and farm owner clients, special attention must be paid to corporate share structures, exit strategies and tax implications of any changes being made.
 Investments and life insurance must also be structured properly using the appropriate financial products and having the correct beneficiaries in place.
-Once the initial plan is created we will review it with you and make adjustments if necessary before it is implemented.
+Once the initial plan is developed we will review it with you and make adjustments if necessary before it is implemented.

 Step 4: We help you implement your plan.

 This is decision time.
+After reviewing and explaining our recommendations to improve your situation, you can move forward making any necessary changes.
 You may have already chosen to work with a Lighthouse Private Wealth planner, however if not you must first recognize the value of choosing the right professional to manage your wealth.
 Although your lawyer is necessary to perform some of the legal aspects of your estate planning, it is crucial that you include a Certified Financial Planner to actually create your plan.
 Your chosen professional must be licensed and educated for both the insurance and investment industries, with experience in the banking world to be qualified to assist you with your estate plan.
 They should be knowledgeable in tax planning, legal issues, insurance and investments, and have the required professional designations such as a CFP and CLU designation.
 Many “advisors” out there are actually sales representatives and may not be recommending what is in your best interest or be qualified to provide financial advice.